EspressoSystems/espresso-sequencer/doc/zk-integration.md

 rollup may have, such as using a particular data availability layer in addition to Tiramisu, or the need to update their state on the L1 at a faster pace than the Espresso light client contract does.

-As described in the [sequence diagram](../README.md#Architecture), zk rollups relying on Espresso blocks as their source of transactions have to prove their state update is consistent with the Espresso state.
+As described in the [sequence diagram](../README.md#Architecture), ZK rollups relying on Espresso blocks as their source of transactions have to prove their state update is consistent with the Espresso state.
 This can be achieved in two
 ways: